Open Call.

 Embassy.

-An embassy is an offline exhibition, gathering, or event that is linked to a pavilion and showcases the works of at least 10 artists in a physical space anywhere in the world.
+An embassy is an offline exhibition, a gathering, a gallery exhibition, or any other art event format, that showcases the works of at least 10 artists, for any duration available, anywhere in the world.

 All works submitted for the 7th edition of The Wrong Biennale may incorporate artificial intelligence at any stage of their creation process, whether as inspiration, as text, as a complementary tool, or as an integral part of the work’s development.